 It is Thursday.
-Four days have passed since the worst floods rendered thousands homeless in the Shehr-e-Kashmir, the capital of valley for more than a 1000 years.
+Four days have passed since the worst floods rendered thousands homeless in Shehr-e-Kashmir, the capital of the valley for more than 1000 years.
 Most of the displaced are living with their relatives in dry patches of the city, mostly in the ‘old’ city.

-But a great chunk of people hailing from uptown have taken refuge inside this hill shrine.
+But a great chunk of people hailing from uptown has taken refuge inside this hill shrine.
 And the rush of flood-ravaged people is only building at the place.

-People packed inside the shrine wear parched faces, dark-circled eyes and anxious mood.
-It seems their anchor of hope has lost somewhere in the devastating flood.
+People packed inside the shrine wear parched faces, dark-circled eyes and anxious moods.
+It seems their anchor of hope has been lost somewhere in the devastating flood.
 Their houses, shops and lands; everything is inundated.

-There is this old man sitting near men’s washroom at the shrine who seems lost in his own thoughts.
-For past four days, Mohidin Bhat, 66, a retired bank clerk is in the shrine with his family of eight members.
-It was Sunday when water level of Dal Lake unnerved locals.
-Till afternoon that day, remembers Bhat, water level crossed the bund and started spilling in the area.
-By the evening, flood had submerged lanes, alleys and streets, triggering panic.
+There is this old man sitting near the men’s washroom at the shrine who seems lost in his own thoughts.
+For the past four days, Mohidin Bhat, 66, a retired bank clerk is in the shrine with his family of eight members.
+It was Sunday when the water level of Dal Lake unnerved locals.
+Till afternoon that day remembers Bhat, the water level crossed the bund and started spilling in the area.
+By the evening, the flood had submerged lanes, alleys and streets, triggering panic.

 Falling silent intermittently, Bhat lifts his eyes towards three girls sitting inside an opposite park.
-Almost everyone, like these girls, look drowsy and drained.
+Almost everyone, like these girls, looks drowsy and drained.

-And meanwhile, a thunderous sound of a chopper hovering overhead ends trance of the shrine refugees.
-Everyone lift and tilt their heads towards it.
+And meanwhile, a thunderous sound of a chopper hovering overhead ends the trance of the shrine refugees.
+Everyone lifts and tilts their heads towards it.
 Some boys on spot are booing at the flying machine in rage.
 “Last day,” says Bhat, looking towards the chopper, “one of the choppers dropped some bags of flour and packets of biscuit.
 But all of the dropped food packets were expired.
-Huh, they are on rescue mission!
-I know, they must be gloating loud over the fact how they rescued and provided relief to us.
+Huh, they are on a rescue mission!
+I know, they must be gloating loud over the fact that they rescued and provided relief to us.
 But see, by feeding us the expired food, what should one conclude out of their intentions.”
 He does not know the relief being dropped is by debit to state government and army choppers are just a carrier and a courier.

-At the corner of park, one middle-aged man is looking outside at the view of entire Srinagar visible from the spot.
+At the corner of the park, one middle-aged man is looking outside at the view of the entire Srinagar visible from the spot.
 In front of his eyes lay the city crowded with households.
 Mainly rusty rooftops are visible.
-There seems no trace of life amid spilled water around.
+There seems no trace of life amid spilt water around.

-Around the dusk, another announcement is aired.
-It is the call for what appears early dinner.
+Around dusk, another announcement is aired.
+It is the call for what appears as early dinner.
 They again fall in line.
-This time around their body language appears less unnerved than early today.
+This time around their body language appears less unnerved than earlier today.
 Perhaps the darkness which has descended over them has ebbed out some of their fears.
 And meanwhile, another truckload has arrived.